Aliases for ID2 Gene

 GeneCards Summary for ID2 Gene

 ID2 (Inhibitor Of DNA Binding 2, HLH Protein) is a Protein Coding gene.
 Diseases associated with ID2 include congenital hydronephrosis and ewing sarcoma.
-Among its related pathways are HIF-1-alpha transcription factor network and Innate Lymphoid Cell Differentiation Pathways.
+Among its related pathways are Hippo signaling pathway and Signaling pathways regulating pluripotency of stem cells.
 GO annotations related to this gene include protein dimerization activity and ion channel binding.
 An important paralog of this gene is ID3.

 UniProtKB/Swiss-Prot for ID2 Gene